Ascot Vale

 Residential development activity is lower than average in Ascot Vale according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers indicates Ascot Vale recorded around 79 residential properties granted approval per year over the past five financial years, totalling an estimated 399 homes.
-In FY-26 so far, 16 approvals have been recorded.
-Over these five years (FY-21 to FY-25), an average of 0.9 people moved to the area for each dwelling built, suggesting new supply is keeping pace with or exceeding demand.
-The average construction cost value of new homes was $897,000, indicating developers target the premium market segment.
+AreaSearch analysis of ABS building approval numbers shows Ascot Vale recorded approximately 79 residential properties granted approval per year over the past five financial years, totalling an estimated 399 homes.
+By FY26, 16 approvals have been recorded.
+On average, around 0.9 people moved to the area annually for each dwelling built between FY21 and FY25, indicating new supply met or exceeded demand.
+The average construction value of these dwellings was $897,000, suggesting developers targeted the premium market segment.

-This financial year (FY-26) has seen $7.1 million in commercial approvals registered, reflecting the area's primarily residential nature.
-Compared to Greater Melbourne, Ascot Vale records about 57% of building activity per person and ranks among the 28th percentile nationally when assessed areas are considered.
-This results in relatively constrained buyer choice, supporting interest in existing dwellings.
-New building activity shows 28.0% standalone homes and 72.0% townhouses or apartments, creating more affordable entry points for downsizers, investors, and first-home buyers.
-This shift reflects reduced availability of development sites and addresses changing lifestyle demands and affordability requirements.
+This year, $7.1 million in commercial approvals have been registered, reflecting Ascot Vale's primarily residential nature.
+Compared to Greater Melbourne, Ascot Vale records about 57% of building activity per person and ranks among the 28th percentile nationally, indicating relatively constrained buyer choice and supporting interest in existing dwellings.
+New building activity consists of approximately 28.0% standalone homes and 72.0% townhouses or apartments, promoting higher-density living and affordability for downsizers, investors, and first-home buyers.
+This shift from the current housing mix (46.0% houses) addresses reduced development site availability and changing lifestyle demands.
+Ascot Vale has an established market with approximately 582 people per dwelling approval.

-Ascot Vale has approximately 582 people per dwelling approval, indicating an established market.
-Looking ahead, AreaSearch's latest quarterly estimate projects Ascot Vale to grow by 2,364 residents through to 2041.
+Future projections estimate a growth of 2,356 residents by 2041.
 Current development appears well-matched to future needs, supporting steady market conditions without extreme price pressure.

 Frequently Asked Questions - Development